Stories

 More from Buzz:

-CLE-Vignettes are photos that show how people in Northeast Ohio spend their time—what they are doing for fun and entertainment, or how they are just spending time with friends and family.
-Share your CLE-Vignette with us!
+CLE-Vignettes are photos that show how people in Northeast Ohio spend their time—what they’re doing for fun and entertainment, or how they are just spending time with friends and family.
+Want to submit your CLE-Vignette?
+Just email your best CLE-Vignette to photographer@freshwatercleveland.com with your photo, your name, the names of anyone pictured in the photo, where you are, and what you are doing.
+We look forward to seeing you!

 See all stories in Buzz